jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.UInt16Extensions.AreAnyBitsSet(thisushort,Jcd.BitManipulation.BitMask).md

 ## UInt16Extensions.AreAnyBitsSet(this ushort, BitMask) Method

-Tests if any bits from the bitmask are set on a[System.UInt16](https://docs.microsoft.com/en-us/dotnet/api/System.UInt16 'System.UInt16').
+Tests if any bits from the bitmask are set on a [System.UInt16](https://docs.microsoft.com/en-us/dotnet/api/System.UInt16 'System.UInt16').

 ```csharp
 public static bool AreAnyBitsSet(this ushort number, Jcd.BitManipulation.BitMask bitmask);